 Ready to put together the ideal hybrid classroom ?
 Here are several tips for creating an effective learning environment.

 Select a hybrid learning strategy to improve the learning model

-You’ll need to determine which educational technology you will use and then undergo tech training to understand these technologies.
+First, determine which educational technology you will use.
+After this, undergo tech training to understand these technologies.
 This way, you’ll be able to use them effectively in the classroom and online.
 The best strategy?
 Keep it simple.
 Choose one or two valuable technologies or platforms to manage your online learning and assignments.

 An interactive whiteboard is an essential learning tool to engage students in a familiar structure that they can visually learn from and collaborate.
 In this way, the Vibe board is a valuable educational tool for real-time teaching and interaction.

 Set goals for each term

 Set long- and short-term goals for your class each term.
 These goals should identify key expectations, benchmarks, and requirements.
 Then determine when to assess each goal during the term and work backward on the calendar to determine assignments, projects, and discussions.

 After you’ve chosen the curriculum, you need to create a visual chart, timeline, or table that outlines the semester’s course modules, projects, activities, and resources.
 Then, you can identify any courses that are underdeveloped or could benefit from another learning activity.

 Determine which material is better to teach in-person

 After outlining your course, assess which course modules or activities are best for in-person learning or online.
 Depending on your lesson plans, face-to-face activities like presentations, complex experiments, and certain group discussions might need to be scheduled for in-classroom learning days.